-Billions of dollars have been invested in autonomous vehicle (AV) technology, and the industry has spectacular advancements to show for it.
-However, we are still nowhere near achieving widespread deployment of fully autonomous vehicles.
+People are investing billions of dollars in autonomous vehicle (AV) technology.
+The industry is displaying spectacular advancements to show for it.
+However, we are still nowhere near achieving the widespread deployment of fully autonomous vehicles.

 At this time, no companies offer a Level 5, fully autonomous vehicle that can operate in all circumstances with no human intervention.

-AV leaders have achieved Level 4 technology— most driving functions are automated, but a human is still needed in unusual circumstances.
-These vehicles, mainly campus shuttles or employee buses, operate only along pre-defined routes under specific circumstances (daytime, good weather).
+The majority of AV leaders have achieved Level 4 technology.
+This means that most driving capacities are automated, but an individual is still needed in rare instances.
+These vehicles, mainly campus shuttles or employee buses, operate solely on pre-destined routes under certain conditions (daytime, good weather).

-Self-driving cars available for the public to buy for personal use are still firmly at Level 3.
-In a Level 3 vehicle, a computer handles two or more simultaneous driving functions, such as cruise control and lane-keeping.
-A Level 3 leader on the market is Cadillac’s Super Cruise system is a widely recognized leader at this level.
+Self-driving cars available for the public to buy for personal use are still at Level 3.
+A Level 3 vehicle has a computer that handles two or more synchronous driving capabilities, such as cruise control and lane-keeping.
+A Level 3 leader on the market is Cadillac’s Super Cruise system.
 Consumer Reports ranked it first in a 2018 comparison test between Cadillac’s Super Cruise, Nissan/Infiniti’s ProPilot Assist, Tesla’s Autopilot, and Volvo’s Pilot Assist systems.

-In order to make it possible for a self-driving car to navigate, an autonomous driving system is built on a collection of software and sensors.
+An autonomous driving system is needed for a self-driving car to operate on the roads.
+The system is built by using a collection of software and sensors.
 These elements work together to create a living map of the world.

-While most AV companies rely on the same basic technological foundations of lidar, radar, cameras, and ultrasonic sensors, there is debate on whether lidar is necessary in cases where radar and cameras are already used.
+Most AV companies rely on the technological foundations of lidar, radar, cameras, and ultrasonic sensors.
+There is debate on whether lidar is necessary in cases where radar and cameras are already used.
 Many companies use lidar along with cameras and ultrasonic sensors to form multi-layered safety nets.

-However, Tesla and Nissan are vocal opponents of lidar.
-Both companies rely solely on cameras and ultrasonic sensors for their autonomous systems.
+However, Tesla and Nissan are vocal opponents of lidar, opting to use cameras and ultrasonic sensors for the autonomous systems in its vehicles.

 According to Nissan General Manager Tetsuya Iijima, “At the moment, lidar lacks the capabilities to exceed the capabilities of the latest technology in radar and camera.”

-Machine learning and artificial intelligence (AI) enable companies to construct simulation environments.
+Machine learning and artificial intelligence (AI) enables companies to construct simulation environments.
 It includes maps of intersections, routes, and cities to quickly test rare scenarios and hardware tweaks on their cars.
-This virtual world is valuable because it has incredibly detailed mapping of intersections, routes, and even whole cities.

-Currently, a small handful of startups is exploring Vehicle to Everything (V2X) communication.
-These communication systems go beyond all vehicles speaking to each other.
-VX2 systems would enable traffic lights to talk to cars, which in turn talk to other cars, which in turn talk to weather services, and so on.
-These incredibly dynamic systems could prevent many accidents and traffic jams, going beyond vehicles communicating with one another.
+Currently, a few startups are exploring Vehicle to Everything (V2X) communication.
+It enables traffic lights to talk to cars, which in turn talk to other cars, which in turn talk to weather services, and so on.
+These incredibly dynamic systems can prevent many accidents and traffic jams, going beyond vehicles communicating with one another.

-We are more likely to experience a combination of Level 4 and 5 automation within strict confines, such as shuttle and delivery services, than we are to see Level 5 automation in every condition and on every road.
+Restricted Level 4 and 5 automation in transportation, such as shuttle and delivery services, is more likely to be seen today than open Level 5 automation in every vehicle.
 Good news— it’s not a total loss.
 Even limited automation would relieve many monotonous and unpleasant driving scenarios.

 The two biggest challenges facing the future of AVs are technology and profitable business models.